santidelosrios/PortfolioTestApp/README.md

 # PortfolioTestApp

 Zemoga test for NodeJS role.
-This applications consists of one UI based on React and an REST API in NodeJS deployed with Serverless Framework in a Lambda + API Gateway architecture.
+This application consists of one UI based on React and a REST API in NodeJS deployed with Serverless Framework in a Lambda + API Gateway architecture.
 For the Database, it is using AWS' DynamoDB.

 ## UI
 To run the UI of this project, go the ui folder, install the dependencies and run the project.

 NOTE: make sure that port 3000 in your local machine is available.

 ```batch